ZavNatalia/nextjs-blog/posts/next-js-15-rc.md

 title: 'Next.js 15 RC'
 date: '2024-05-23'
 image: 'next-js-15-rc.webp'
-excerpt: "The Next.js 15 Release Candidate (RC) is now available.
-This early version allows you to test the latest features before the upcoming stable release."
+excerpt: 'The Next.js 15 Release Candidate (RC) is now available.
+This early version allows you to test the latest features before the upcoming stable release.'
 isFeatured: true
 ---

 The Next.js 15 Release Candidate (RC) is now available.
 This early version allows you to test the latest features before the upcoming stable release.

-* **React:** Support for the React 19 RC, React Compiler (Experimental), and hydration error improvements
+-   **React:** Support for the React 19 RC, React Compiler (Experimental), and hydration error improvements
-* **Caching:** fetch requests, GET Route Handlers, and client navigations are no longer cached by default
+-   **Caching:** fetch requests, GET Route Handlers, and client navigations are no longer cached by default
-* **Partial Prerendering (Experimental):** New Layout and Page config option for incremental adoption
+-   **Partial Prerendering (Experimental):** New Layout and Page config option for incremental adoption
-* **next/after (Experimental):** New API to execute code after a response has finished streaming
+-   **next/after (Experimental):** New API to execute code after a response has finished streaming
-* **create-next-app:** Updated design and a new flag to enable Turbopack in local development
+-   **create-next-app:** Updated design and a new flag to enable Turbopack in local development
-* **Bundling external packages (Stable):** New config options for App and Pages Router
+-   **Bundling external packages (Stable):** New config options for App and Pages Router

 Try the Next.js 15 RC today: